Advertising: History

+18th-19th century: Newspaper Advertising

-In the 18th century advertisements started to appear in weekly newspapers in England.
+In the 18th century, advertisements started to appear in weekly newspapers in England.
 These early print advertisements were used mainly to promote books and newspapers, which became increasingly affordable with advances in the printing press; and medicines, which were increasingly sought after.
 However, false advertising and so-called "quack" advertisements became a problem, which ushered in the regulation of advertising content.

+In the United States, newspapers grew quickly in the first few decades of the 19th century, in part due to advertising.
+By 1822, the United States had more newspaper readers than any other country.
+About half of the content of these newspapers consisted of advertising, usually local advertising, with half of the daily newspapers in the 1810s using the word "advertiser" in their name.

+In August 1859, British pharmaceutical firm Beechams created a slogan for Beecham's Pills: "Beechams Pills: Worth a guinea a box", which is considered to be the world's first advertising slogan.
+The Beechams adverts would appear in newspapers all over the world, helping the company become a global brand.
+The phrase was said to be uttered by a satisfied lady purchaser from St Helens, Lancashire, the founder's hometown.